jvis2010/jvis2010.github.io/essentialjava.md

 ## Hello Java
 - The main() method
 - Variables
+- Statements
-- Statements (note: statements describe all activities of a program; statements appear inside methods and classes)
+> Note:<br> statements describe all activities of a program; statements appear inside methods and classes.
+- Expressions
-- Expressions (Expressions produce values; an expression is evaluated to produce a result that is to be used as part of another expression or in a statement)
+> Note:<br> Expressions produce values; an expression is evaluated to produce a result that is to be used as part of another expression or in a statement.

 <hr>